dzvigelsky/Computational-Multiphysics-with-Python-and-FlexPDE/README.md

 Temperature Contour

 # Other Plots
-Running the file `MultimorphResonatorSim` will produce additional contours, vector fields, and plots such as:
+Running the file `MultimorphResonatorSim.pde` will produce additional contours, vector fields, and plots such as:
 * Voltage
 * Current Density
 * Heat Flux Density